rlivermorejr/screamingv2/README.md

 ### TO START:

 <span><i>
-1. If in VSCode, rightclick readme file and click 'open preview'
+1. If in VSCode, right-click readme file and click 'open preview'
 2. Click terminal/open terminal and install dependencies, I used poetry so for example 'poetry install' will install all dependencies in pyproject.toml
   2a.
 If you do not have poetry then there is a requirements.txt you can use to install the dependencies
 3. After the install, run 'python manage.py runserver'